icesuntisuk/icesuntisuk.github.io/OSCPJourney/README.md

     V -- yes --> U[Is Tunneling necessary?]
-    U -- yes --> V[tunnel that port to your attacker machine, do the red teaming] U -- no --> W[Reach the port, find out what's going on there] V -- no --> X[Find all installed software version. few of them might be vulnerable] X -- yes --> Y[Find the exploit from Internet]
+    U -- yes --> V[tunnel that port to your attacker machine, do the red teaming] U -- no --> W[Reach the port, find out what's going on there]
-    X -- no --> Z[uname -a or you can upload linux exploit suggester, it must be core exploit] Z -- yes --> AA[Find the exploit and abuse the vulnerable] Z -- no --> AB[Use linpease to make sure we didn't miss anything]

 ```